Neutrinoless $\beta\beta$-Decay in DCEQTDA: Numerical Results and Discussion

-a) Our results with $pn$-QRPA agree both qualitatively and quantitatively with calculations performed by \v Simkovic, \etal \cite[Fig. 3]{Sim08}, employing the same nuclear model, while
+There are several previous QRPA calculations on the anatomy of NMEs as a function of intermediate states \cite{Civ05,Kor07,Sim08,Sim13,Hyv15,Jok18}, which were obtained using different single-particle spaces, and various residual interactions.
+They all lead to results that differ from each other, making it difficult to choose one to compare with ours.
+In this scenario, we will compare with those reported in the Ref. ~\cite{Hyv15}, done with two- nucleon interactions based on the Bonn one-boson-exchange G matrix.
+A similar study based on the shell model also exists ~\cite{Sen16}, which will also be used in our discussion.

-b) The calculations performed in the DCEQTDA are consistent with the SM results obtained by Sen’kov and M. Horoi \cite[Fig. 3]{Sen14}.
+To facilitate the comparison of the last two mentioned works with ours, in Fig. \ref{F2} we show the total contributions of each intermediate state $J^\pi$ to $M^{0\nu^-}(0^+_1)$ in $^{76}$Se (positive parities in the upper panel and negative parity in the lower panel), which are listed in column 6 (for pn-QRPA) and in column 11 (for DCEQTDA) of Table \ref{T3}.
+The same figure also shows the results obtained by Hyv\"arinen and Suhonen ~\cite[Fig. 1]{Hyv15}.
+From this comparison, we see that:

-To facilitate the comparison of the results of Refs. \cite{Sim08,Sen14} with ours, in Fig. \ref{F2} we show the total contributions of each intermediate state $J^\pi$ to $M^{0\nu^-}(0^+_1)$ in $^{76}$Se (positive parities in the upper panel and negative in the lower panel, evaluated in the same way as in Table \ref{T3}.
+a) Except for the aforementioned sign of the intermediate $J^\pi= 1^+$ states, our $pn$-QRPA results agree qualitatively with the calculations performed in Ref. ~\cite{Hyv15}, using the same nuclear model.
+However, their value $M^{0\nu}=5.26$ for the total NME is significantly larger than our result $M^{0\nu}=2.89$, which is probably due to the use of a more realistic nucleon-nucleon interaction than the one we use.

-From the results shown above, one can infer that in a nuclear structure calculation the central role is played by the degrees of freedom included in the model, while the details of the nuclear force employed are of minor importance.
-In this case, the Pauli Principle in the final nucleus is that produces the big difference between the DCEQTDA and $pn$-QRPA results.
+b) On the other hand, our DCEQTDA calculations are consistent with the results obtained by Sen'kov and Horoi \cite{Sen16} in the SM.
+In fact, in both cases, the most important contributions to $M^{0\nu}$ come from intermediate states $J^\pi= 1^+$, and $J^\pi= 2^-$.
+These are, respectively $30\%$, and $15\%$ in Ref. \cite{Sen16}, and $39\%$, and $12\%$ in our case (see Table 3).
+The difference in the total value of $M^{0\nu}$ (theirs $=3.374$, and ours $=1.133$) may come from the difference in both the residual interaction and the nuclear structure model used in the two calculations.